 - five to seven public lunch lectures featuring distinguished and emerging scholars

 - three jointly organized major public lectures: NU Library/CCHS lecture on the History of the Book, a lecture in collaboration with the Holocaust Educational Foundation (HEF), and a distinguished speaker lecture with the Center for African American History (CAAH), and the Gray Boyce memorial Lecture in Medieval History (in collaboration with the History Department)

 - two public conferences (graduate student one-day conferences with an invited eminent historian as a keynote speaker)

 - global exchanges for graduate students, usually involving participation in a conference organized by the host institution, at locations outside the USA and at the Evanston campus, jointly sponsored with foreign institutions of higher learning

 - other events, such as an ongoing History Department faculty work-in-progress workshop; public lectures by eminent historians; public panel discussions on the role of history today; receptions celebrating new books published by NU historians; and lectures

 especiallydesigned to help graduate students deal with professional challenges.

 The Center community is now strengthened by two Chabraja Postdoctoral Fellows competitively selected from among recent NU History PhDs.
-The Chabraja Fellows teach two courses in the History Department and participate in CCHS activities.
+The Chabraja Fellows teach courses in the History Department and participate in CCHS activities.
 In 2018-19 the first Chabraja Postdoctoral Fellowship in Public Service was established, allowing a young historian to engage in public history at a non-profit Chicago-area institution.

 The CHS has much to offer graduate students in History.
 Each year the Center selects three T.H.
 Breen Graduate Fellows.
 The fellowships are named after the Center's founding director, eminent colonial American historian, Timothy Hall Breen.
 Two of the Breen Fellows organize one-day faculty and graduate student conferences on a significant historical topic pertinent to their research, with an eminent keynote speaker from outside NU, while the third is in charge of social media/online initiatives of the Center.
 The Quinn Fellow joins Center associates under joint CCHS and Doris G. Quinn Foundation auspices.